2026-04-02

 • Actionable Step: Be patient and consistent with your feedback.
 If a transaction is miscategorized, correct it.
 If an alert isn't quite right, adjust your preferences.
 The more you interact and provide feedback, the faster the AI learns your financial personality, leading to increasingly accurate insights and automation.
 Think of it as an investment in a smarter, more personalized financial future.
 Give it time to grow with you.

-Embracing the Future: Steps Towards Effortless Financial Freedom
+Embracing the Future: Steps Towards Effortless Tracking

 Assessing Your Needs